melinda-hl-lim/Launch-School/js-225_OOP_JS/3_closures_and_function_scope.md

 In effect, closures let us define private data that persists for the function's lifetime.
 This technique is useful when we need to *package both data and functionality together* - we can pass around functions and not lose the private data.

-Side note: closures and objects both provide the means to organize code into data and a chunk of behaviour that relies on the data.
+*Important side note*: closures and objects both provide the means to organize code into data and a chunk of behaviour that relies on the data.

 ## Immediately Invoked Function Expressions